radancyco/radancyco.github.io/uid/code-standards/index.md

     * an elements' placement on the page, such as `.left` or `.top`.
 * Selectors should use hyphens to separate levels.
     * E.g. `.job-group-title`.
-* Selectors should not include underscores or any uncommon unicode characters.
+* Selectors should not include underscores or any uncommon Unicode characters.
 * Selectors should not use camelCase.

 <p markdown="block">